symbiote-library/docker-project/readme.md

     ]
 ```

-### Running SQS tasks from a container for a SilverStripe project
+#### Running SQS tasks from a container for a SilverStripe project

-To use it,
+To use it:

-* add "sqsrunner" to the list of containers in `./du.sh`
+* add "sqsrunner" to the list of containers in `./du.sh`.
-* Make sure your project is configured to use the FileBasedSqsQueue for local development via yml config (see below)
+* Make sure your project is configured to use the FileBasedSqsQueue for local development via yml config (see below).
-* Make sure your sqs module is at least version ?? - you can confirm by checking that the sqs-jobqueue/central-runner is set to look in `__DIR__ . '/fake-sqs-queues';` for jobs
+* Make sure your sqs module is at least version ?? - you can confirm by checking that the sqs-jobqueue/central-runner is set to look in `__DIR__ . '/fake-sqs-queues';` for jobs.

 ```
 ---